UniversalDependencies/UD_Old_French-PROFITEROLE/README.md

 # Summary

-UD_Old_French-SRCMF is a conversion of (part of) the SRCMF corpus(Syntactic Reference Corpus of Medieval French [srcmf.org](http://srcmf.org/)).
+UD_Old_French-SRCMF is a conversion of (part of) the SRCMF corpus (Syntactic Reference Corpus of Medieval French [srcmf.org](http://srcmf.org/)).

 # Introduction

 UD_Old_French-SRCMF consists in 10 texts spanning from 9th to 13th century.

-It includes XX sentences and 172 530 tokens.
+It includes 17678 sentences and 170 741 tokens.

 Sentences are annotated with the following metadata :
 + sent_id : a unique id for each sentence in the treebank
-+ text : the sentence which is analysed
++ text : the sentence
 + newdoc id : a unique id for each of the texts.
 This id can be split on underscores to get back :
-    + text
+    + name of the text
     + date
     + form : verse and/or prose